hernanmd/MetacelloFileDownload/README.md

 "... configuration code ... "
 ```

-To enable bootstrapping add the following two methods to your Configuration (instance side)
+To enable bootstrapping add the following two methods to your Configuration/Baseline (instance side)

 ```smalltalk
 ensureMetacelloFileDownload